ceafive/streams-count/README.md

 We can also use Application Auto Scaling.
 Application Auto Scaling allows us to configure automatic scaling for different resources, including Provisioned Concurrency for Lambda.
 We can scale resources based on a specific CloudWatch metric or at a specific date and time.

 # Logging & monitoring
 This api implements `CloudWatch` logs to help in logging and monitoring at scale.
-The api uses `winston-cloudwatch` to send appropriate logs to `CloudWatch`
+The api uses `winston-cloudwatch` to send appropriate logs to `CloudWatch`.

+The `Log Group Name` is unique and the `Log Streams Name` is also unique to aid in filtering and setting metrics